-Depending on the company, “Kabushikigaisha” (Co., Ltd.) can come before or after the company name.
-Saying a company name correctly matters in Japanese culture.
-It’s considered rude to mess up a company’s name, even if it’s just the “co., Ltd.” part.
+Depending on the company, “Kabushikigaisha” (Co., Ltd.) may come before or after the company name.
+The correct pronunciation of a company name is important in Japanese culture.
+It’s considered rude to mispronounce a company name, even if it’s just the “Co., Ltd.” part.

-3. “I appreciate all you have done for us”
+3. Say: “I appreciate all you have done for us” in Japanese

-You can also go a step further and thank the caller for everything they have ever done ever.
-The phrase is “Itsumo osewa ni natte orimasu” [いつもお世話になっております] or “Osewa ni natte orimasu” [お世話になっております].
+You can also go one step further and thank the caller for everything he or she has ever done.
+The phrase is “いつもお世話になっております (Itsumo osewa ni natte orimasu)” or “お世話になっておりま (Osewa ni natte orimasu)”.
 Use these two on the phone in business situations.
-There are other variations for other kinds of conversations too.

 I appreciate all you have done for us.
 This is Itou at Bacon Pizza, Shibuya branch.